trilogy-data/pytrilogy/README.md

 ## Similar in space

 "Better SQL" has been a popular space.
-We believe Trilogy/PreQL takes a different approach then the following, but all are worth checking out:
+We believe Trilogy/PreQL takes a different approach then the following, but all are worth checking out.
+Please open PRs/comment for anything missed!

 - [malloy](https://github.com/malloydata/malloy)